“Through Fire We Conquer”

 So how did Jack’s military journey begin?

-On June 5th 1940, Jack joined the RAF.
-I have no details of his early service, but the family history suggests he was aircrew in India and Burma, and was near Singapore when it fell in 1942.
-Jack would then find himself back in England and would train to become an air gunner on Lancasters.
-I’m unaware whether he flew sorties on other types prior to this, but clues suggest he passed through 83 Operational Training Unit at RAF Peplow in Shropshire – a Wellington training unit, and also RAF Faldingworth in Lincolnshire, a Heavy Conversion Unit for Lancasters.
+Jack would then find himself back in England and from late summer 1943 would train to become an air gunner on Lancasters.
+His logbook places him at 2AGS at Dalcross (Inverness), he then passed through 83 Operational Training Unit at RAF Peplow in Shropshire – a Wellington training unit, and also RAF Faldingworth in Lincolnshire, 1667 Heavy Conversion Unit for Halifax/Lancasters.

 Back row L – R: Sgt T.P (Terry) Burke, WO T.A ‘Lofty’ Lloyd, F/O Eddie Yaternick, F/Sgt D.M ‘Steve’ Stephen.